 The current TerraSAR-X mission already provides a number of widely renowned advantages, namely its high orbit precision and stability and correspondingly its unique geolocation accuracy as well as its service reliability.
 While these features will be maintained or even improved for the TSX-NG mission, a considerable benefit for main applications is expected particularly taking the improved imaging modes of TSX-NG and the constellation capability with TerraSAR-X/TanDEM-X, PAZ and WorldSAR into account.
 TSX-NG specifically will stimulate applications that require more detailed target and feature detection and increased revisit capabilities.
 In the following, some of the relevant applications and the related benefit TSX-NG will provide, are briefly introduced:

-1) Situational awareness applications, for defense and intelligence purposes will benefit from the increased geometric resolution up to 0.25 m and improved radiometric sensitivity.
+1) Situational awareness applications, for defence and intelligence purposes will benefit from the increased geometric resolution up to 0.25 m and improved radiometric sensitivity.
 In addition, also coherence change detection capabilities will be significantly enhanced.

 3) DEMs (Digital Elevation Models) based on higher resolution SpotLight and StripMap data provided by TSX-NG will allow more precise elevation models on the local and regional scale.
-Also, the accuracy of ground control point extraction will be improved by use of very high resolution data from TSX-NG. - Besides applications such as Disaster Monitoring and Environmental Monitoring, which will mainly benefit from improved StripMap Modes, also large area applications will be supported.
+Also, the accuracy of ground control point extraction will be improved by the use of very high-resolution data from TSX-NG. - Besides applications such as Disaster Monitoring and Environmental Monitoring, which will mainly benefit from improved StripMap Modes, also large area applications will be supported.

 4) Maritime applications such as maritime awareness (ship detection), iceberg or oil spill detection and monitoring on the open sea and coastal waters will take advantage from the dedicated ship detection mode, the improved large area (TOPS) modes and the concurrent availability of AIS information.

-The TSX-NG Ground and Service Segment will be upgraded from the existing TerraSAR-X service elements to derive specific products which contribute to the above mentioned application areas.
+The TSX-NG Ground and Service Segment will be upgraded from the existing TerraSAR-X service elements to derive specific products which contribute to the above-mentioned application areas.
 Specifically, the following products and services are envisaged:

 • Amplitude and coherence change detection